Anxiety Free Resources

 Dare — Break Free From Anxiety (Android/iphone): The app walks you through audio recordings to help you sit comfortably with your anxiety rather than avoiding it and making it worse.
 It gives you something to focus on while you breathe deeply, and other additional helpful content.

-AntiStress Anxiety Relief Game (Android/iphone): The app include little, fun distractions like bubble wrap popping, fidget spinners, pen clicking, soap carving, and many more, to help take your mind off what’s making you anxious.
+AntiStress Anxiety Relief Game (Android/iphone): The app includes little, fun distractions like bubble wrap popping, fidget spinners, pen clicking, soap carving, and many more, to help take your mind off what’s making you anxious.

 Don’t Believe Everything You Think : Lauren Weinstein